data-liberation-project/tsa-complaint-counts/README.md

 - Converted that data into CSV files
 - Standardized the results

-By January 30, 2025, the TSA had removed **all historical traveler complaint reports** from its FOIA Electronic Reading Room.
+On January 30, 2025, the TSA removed **all historical traveler complaint reports** from its FOIA Electronic Reading Room.
 This repository now serves as a historical archive of those records.

 ## Data Guidance